-Tata Steel UK Limited (TSUK) is Tata Steel's principal operating company in the UK and an indirect material subsidiary of the Tata Steel Europe Limited (TSE) and Tata Steel Limited (TSL) Groups.
+Tata Steel UK Limited ('TSUK') is Tata Steel's principal operating company in the UK and an indirect material subsidiary of the Tata Steel Europe Limited ('TSE') and Tata Steel Limited ('TSL') Groups.
 The TSUK Board is responsible for governance and oversight of the Company's business, including setting strategic priorities and monitoring the performance of the TSUK Group.

 The TSUK board promotes high standards of corporate governance throughout the UK Value Chain.
 The TSUK Board holds regular meetings to consider key proposals and material matters affecting TSUK and its subsidiaries.
-During the year the TSUK Board has met 8 times and considered matters via circulation where it was considered appropriate.
-During the year, the Board appointed Mr Nair to the role of Chief Executive Officer and one new member of the UK leadership team responsible for financial matters joined the Board to replace an outgoing colleague.
+During the year the TSUK Board has met 11 times and considered matters via Committees of the Board and via circulation where it was considered appropriate.
+During the year, one Director resigned and the role of Chairman was assumed by Mr Narendran.
 Since all Directors are also senior managers employed within the Tata Steel Group, regular management interactions have taken place between Board members outside of formal Board meetings.

-New Directors are made aware of their duties, including under section 172(1) of the Companies Act 2006.
 Induction materials are refreshed and made available to all TSUK Directors via a Board portal.
 The TSUK Board is conscious of the impact its business decisions have on stakeholders as well as the wider impact on society.
 The Board recognises that given the complexity of the TSUK business not all decisions taken will align with all stakeholder interests.
 Accordingly, the TSUK Board has taken decisions in the year that it believes best support TSUK's strategic objectives.

-The likely consequence of any decision in the long term
+The likely consequences of any decision in the long term